amoolyapn/amoolyapn/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=amoolyapn&label=Profile%20Views&color=blueviolet)

-✨ An Absolute learner and aspiring **Data Analyst**
+✨ An Absolute learner | Aspiring Data Analyst
-📚 Pursuing my Bachelor's degree in domain **Information Science and Engineering** ,Presidency University
-🔭 Working on projects like **Student Study Material System** and **SQL Query Practice App**
-💡 Passionate about building tools that simplify learning and solve real-world problems
+🎓 Pursuing a Bachelor's degree in Information Science and Engineering at Presidency University 🔍 Skilled in Python, SQL, Data Visualization, and Web Technologies, with a strong interest in analytical problem-solving 💡 Passionate about developing solutions that enhance learning experiences and address real-world challenges through data-driven insights and technology

 ---